-On Feb.
-9, I returned to Little Rock, Ark., where I grew up, and to Pyramid Art, Books & Custom Framing, among the first places where I performed spoken word poetry as a teenager.
+On Febuary 9, I returned to Little Rock, Arkansas, where I grew up, and to Pyramid Art, Books & Custom Framing, among the first places where I performed spoken word poetry as a teenager.
 Back then, in the early ’90s, the old location was downtown on Main Street.
 The new one, a sleeker, brighter and more expansive place, is over on Wright Avenue, in the heart of a historically black section of the city.

 Many of the nearly sixty or so people in the audience that night make cameos in the book—old neighbors, teachers and church members who were like surrogate aunts, uncles and cousins.
 But the face that brought me to tears and sent me scurrying to the restroom to collect myself belonged to Edith Lambert, the fourth grade teacher who first convinced me that I was talented.
 She oversaw the program for gifted children at Fair Park Elementary.
 Mrs. Lambert passed on to me collections of poems she thought I’d like.
 These books—the collected poetry of Langston Hughes and Maya Angelou and Honey, I Love, the classic by Eloise Greenfield—affirmed something in me and blew open a door inside.
 Mrs. Lambert looked as though she hadn’t aged a day since the last time I saw her, which was about twenty-five years ago.
 Her close-mouthed smile, so warm and knowing, transported me back for a moment to when I was that insecure boy who felt alone and unloved.

-Now I’m a 38-year-old evolved man, an accomplished culture journalist and author, who returned to the village, as it were, with a gift in the form of a book.
+Now I’m a thirty-eight-year-old evolved man, an accomplished culture journalist and author, who returned to the village, as it were, with a gift in the form of a book.
 Soul Serenade not only tells the story of my difficult childhood with soul music as a connective thread, but it shows the resilience of that village, the people who invested in me early on.
 My mama, Dianne Ollison, sat up front between her childhood friend, Patricia Griffen, one of the city’s most respected clinical psychologists, and Mary Smith, a retired educator and something of a walking institution.

 It was an emotional reading as I stood there, bold, striking paintings behind me, and the people who were so pivotal in my life in front of me.
 These folks encouraged and lovingly corrected my posture as a boy, back when I had a tendency to stoop and not make eye contact.
 Rev. Wendell Griffen, Patricia’s husband, the former pastor of my old church, Emmanuel Baptist, and one of the city’s few black judges, crisscrossed the room snapping pictures.
 He was the closest thing to a father figure I had when my family and I joined his church when I was twelve years old.
 He taught me how to address a man, how to firmly shake his hand while looking him in the eye.
 “Let them know who you are,” he told me, words that still ring in my head.